manuelftech/ai-vr-control/README.md

 - Response Handling: The environment can switch between receiving streaming and synchronous responses from the Python application.
 This functionality is toggled by clicking a dedicated UI button within the keyboard (represented visually by a cube icon).

 # Local Environment Setup
-To run this project locally, you will need: the Unity application, a Python service managed via Docker, a local Redis database, and authentication credentials for Google Cloud and OpenAI.
+To run this project locally, it is required to have the Unity Engine editor 6.2, a Python service managed via Docker, a local Redis database, and authentication credentials for Google Cloud and OpenAI.

 ## Configuration Steps